stexie99/Project-Frogger/README.md

 Milestone Project 1
 This is inspired by the classic 1981 game Frogger.
-To play this game,
+To play this game, use the arrow keys to move the frog accross the road and pond for 1 point.
+If the player gets hit by a car or falls in water, they will lose a life.
+To win, score 5 points, but make sure your frog is healthy because the game is over when the number of lives falls under 0.